Comparing the Decision-Making Mechanisms by Transformers and CNNs via Explanation Methods: Experiments

-We use the state-of-the-art attribution map method iGOS++ \cite{khorram2021igos++} to generate heatmaps for each image at $28 \times 28$ resolution.
-This resolution is chosen because this is the highest resolution that iGOS++ has consistently good performance among different networks.
-We then calculate the insertion and deletion scores based on the obtained heatmap values.
-The normalized deletion and insertion scores obtained from different classifiers are presented in the Appendix.
-In order to better visualize these similarities, we used Kernel PCA to project them to $2$ dimensions \cite{kernelpca}, based on the similarities of the insertion scores.
+The other question we seek to answer is whether different types of networks are using similar features to classify via cross-testing their attribution maps.
+We use a state-of-the-art attribution map method iGOS++ \cite{khorram2021igos++} to generate heatmaps for each image at $28 \times 28$ resolution.
+This resolution is chosen because it is the highest resolution for which iGOS++ has consistently good performance across different networks.
+We then calculate the insertion and deletion scores based on the obtained heatmap values (full results in Supplementary).
+In order to better visualize these similarities, we applied Kernel PCA to project them to $2$ dimensions \cite{kernelpca}, based on the similarities of the insertion scores.
 Figure \ref{figure_pac} shows the projection results.
-It can be found that the same type of model is more similar, i.e. they use similar features for their predictions.
-CNNs (VGG19 and ResNet50) are closer to each other, 3 ResNet50 variants (ResNet50-C1, ResNet50-C2 and ResNet50-D) are closer to each other, global attention models (DeiT-S,DeiT-S-distilled and LeViT-256) are also closer to each other.
-One can see three clear lines from center delineating different type of methods.
-ConvNeXt-T is an interesting outlier that seems to be in a league of its own, having some similarities with local attention transformers and ResNets, but still very different.
-Another interesting thing is that the distillation (from a CNN) did bring DeiT-S closer to the center, and the additional data augmentation strategies in ResNet50-C1/C2/D also bring them closer to the center.
-Results using another attribution map approach is shown in the supplementary which shows similar trends.
+It can be found that the same type of models use similar features for their predictions.
+We can roughly delineate clusters of older CNNs (VGG19, ResNet50), newer CNNs (ResNet50-C1, ResNet50-C2, ResNet50-D), ConvNeXt variants (ConvNeXt-T, ConvNeXt-T-3, ConvNeXt-T-3-BN and ConvNeXt-T-3-GN), non-distilled transformers (Swin-T, Swin-T-4, Swin-T-4-BN, Swin-T-4-GN, Nest-T, Deit-S, PiT-S) and distilled transformers (PiT-S-distilled, Deit-S-distilled and LeViT-256).
+Results using iGOS++ with setting perturbed pixels to zero and another attribution map approach, Score-CAM \cite{wang2020score}, are shown in the supplementary which show similar trends.